 Meat has a huge carbon footprint.
 It takes 18.2Kg of CO2 and 22,000 litres of water to produce 500g of beef.
 You don’t have to go vegetarian/vegan overnight, but reducing your meat consumption has a big effect.

 One third of all food purchased in the UK currently goes to waste, with most of it ending up in a landfill.
 By only purchasing the food you need, not only do we reduce waste, but we also need to import less from overseas, reducing our carbon footprint.

 Green spaces are one of the best things you can do for the environment.
 If you have the space, creating a garden and planting trees will help absorb some of our CO2, as well as reducing local air temperatures, compared to concrete or brick.

-Use a washing line or clothes rack instead to dry clothes.
-Tumble dryers use five times as much electricity as washing machines, so there’s a big saving to be made.
+Use energy efficient appliances.
+Use a washing line or clothes rack to dry clothes – tumble dryers use five times as much electricity as washing machines, so there’s a big saving to be made.
 If your boiler is more than 15 years old, replace it: the carbon saving in the long run will be more than the cost of the new boiler and you can reduce your gas bill by 1/3!

 The blue is all about influencing others.
 Once you’ve looked at your own footprint and reduced it where you can it’s time to get your friends and family on board.
 There are lots of ways you can encourage others to look at their carbon footprint, here are just a few to get you started.

 Once you’ve watched ‘Climate Change – the Facts‘ and ‘Chasing Ice’, share them with your friends.
 Host a film screening or mini film festival and combine it with the latest Warren Miller or MSP film to hammer in the message of what we’re fighting for.

 Organise local group holidays